Tesh N Writings

 The Encourager

-Ruth was actually trying to tell Naomi, her mother-in-law, not to give up, not to lose hope.
-That the fact that she had lost her husband and sons didn’t mean life was over.
-It didn’t mean she was a failure and had nothing good to offer anyone.
-Ruth was saying, I love you for who you are, not for what I can get from you.
-You are special to me and I can’t walk away from you.
+Ruth was trying to tell Naomi, her mother-in-law, not to give up or lose hope.
+The fact that Naomi had lost her husband and sons didn’t mean her life was over.
+It didn’t mean she was a failure or had nothing good to offer anyone.
+Ruth was saying, “I love you for who you are, not for what I can get from you.
+You are special to me, and I can’t walk away from you.”

 PHOTO CREDIT: creationswap